 What Can I Expect During My Appointment?

 You’ll meet with a Lactation Consultant who will listen to your feeding goals, discuss your medical history, and take vitals on both you and the baby.
-Vitals include blood pressure, pulse, and temperature on Mom and weight, length, head circumference, and temperature on baby.
+Vitals include blood pressure, pulse, and temperature on the parent and weight, length, head circumference, and temperature on baby.

 The Lactation Consultant will observe your baby nurse and offer education and tips about breastfeeding management.
 Working as a team, the consultant will meet with one of our medical Providers to ensure that you leave with a feeding plan that supports your goals.
-As part of our comprehensive care, the medical provider will briefly examine baby and mother’s breasts.
+As part of our comprehensive care, the medical provider will examine baby and typically do a breast exam on the parent.
 Please note: consults can last up to two hours.